openfoodfacts/robotoff/doc/explanations/category-prediction.md

 ## ML prediction

-A neural network model is used to predict categories.
+A neural network model is used to predict categories [^neural].
 Details about the model training, results and model assets are available on the [model robotoff-models release page](https://github.com/openfoodfacts/robotoff-models/releases/tag/keras-category-classifier-image-embeddings-3.0).

 This model takes as inputs (all inputs are optional):